Bridge the Execution Gap: Align Operations With Strategy

 The GOST Framework: From Vision to Victory

 Once you know where value is created, cascade your strategy downward.
-The GOST Framework (Goals, Objectives, Strategies, Tactics) is the ultimate alignment mechanism.
+The GOST Framework is a four-level planning hierarchy (Goals, Objectives, Strategies, Tactics) that cascades executive strategy into frontline operational tasks.

 The Balanced Scorecard: Measure What Matters